georg-wolflein/ToolArena/CONTRIBUTING.md

    - An **code implementation** (`implementation.py`) containing the Python implementation for the tool itself.
 3. Any **data** files needed to invoke the tool (`data/` and `data/tests`).
 4. Several **unit tests** to assess the correctness of a candidate implementation (`tests.py`).

-When you create a new task, you place these files in a directory under `tasks/`.
-For example, if your task is named `my_nifty_task`, your files would live under `tasks/my_nifty_task/`.

 > This guide will walk you through creating all the necessary files to define a task.
 By the end of this guide, you will have produced the following directory structure:
 > ```